Reid House (Little Rock, Arkansas)

-The Reid House is a historic house at 1425 Kavanaugh Street in Little Rock, Arkansas.
+The Reid House is a historic house at 1425 Kavanaugh Street in Little Rock, Arkansas, United States.
 It is a large two-story wood-frame structure, built in 1911 in the Dutch Colonial style to a design by architect Charles L. Thompson.
 It has a side-gable gambrel roof that extends over the front porch, with shed-roof dormers containing bands of sash windows flanking a large projecting gambreled section.
 The porch is supported by stone piers, and extends left of the house to form a porte-cochere.

 The house was listed on the National Register of Historic Places in 1982.